tonyantony300/tonyantony300/README.md

 Engineer
 --------
-I make and fix things.
+I make and fix stuff.
 I talk to people and machines.
+I fail and learn.

-*   🌍  I'm based in India
+*   🌍  I have my roots in India.
 *   🖥️  See my portfolio at [Portfolio](http://tonyantony300.github.io/portfolio/)
 *   ✉️  You can contact me at [tonyantony300@gmail.com](mailto:tonyantony300@gmail.com)
 *   🚀  I'm currently working on [Personal projects](http://github.com/tonyantony300)